Quadratic Forms and Space-Time Block Codes from Generalized Quaternion and Biquaternion Algebras: Introduction

 \IEEEPARstart{E}{ver} since Alamouti's work \cite{A} a decade ago, division algebras---both commutative (i.e., fields) and noncommutative---have played an increasingly important role in the construction of space-time block codes (STBCs) for wireless communication.

 Precisely how this is done is explained very thoroughly in \cite{S1}.
-From a mathematical point of view, one wants to construct, for a given integer $n$, a set $S\subset M_n(F)$ of $n\x n$-matrices over some field $F$ such that the difference of any two elements of $S$ has nonzero determinant.
+From a mathematical point of view, one wants to construct, for a given integer $n$, a \emph{codebook} $\cC\subset M_n(F)$ of $n\x n$-matrices over some field $F$ such that $\cC$ is \emph{fully diverse}, i.e. such that the difference of any two distinct elements of $\cC$ has nonzero determinant.
+(It is desirable that $\cC$ also satisfies additional properties, such as the \emph{full rate}, \emph{non-vanishing determinant}, \emph{good shaping} and \emph{uniform average transmitted energy} properties, cf. \cite{ORBV}, \cite{ESK}.)

 The field $F$ is usually an extension of the field $\Q$ of rational numbers, containing an appropriate signal constellation.
-The set $S\subset M_n(F)$ can be obtained as follows: choose some division algebra $D$ of dimension $n$ over $F$ (i.e., $D$ is simultaneously an $F$-vector space and a ring) and consider the left regular representation
+The set $\cC\subset M_n(F)$ can be obtained as follows: choose some division algebra $D$ of dimension $n$ over $F$ (i.e., $D$ is simultaneously an $F$-vector space and a ring) and consider the left regular representation

 where $\gl_a$ is left multiplication by $a$, $\gl_a(x)=ax$ for all $x\in D$.
 Here $\End_F(D)$ is the algebra of $F$-linear transformations on $D$.
 After a choice of $F$-basis for $D$, $\End_F(D)$ can be identified with the algebra $M_n(F)$.
 In this way we get an embedding $\gl: D \hookrightarrow M_n(F)$.
 Since all nonzero elements of $D$ are invertible, all nonzero matrices in $\gl(D)$ will have nonzero determinant.
-The set $S$ can then be chosen to be (a subset of) $\gl(D)$.
-The difference of any two elements of $S$ will thus have nonzero determinant.
+The set $\cC$ can then be chosen to be (a subset of) $\gl(D)$.
+The difference of any two distinct elements of $\cC$ will thus have nonzero determinant.

 There are some caveats here: for coding purposes it is often more convenient to consider $D$ as a vector space over some subfield $K$, maximal with respect to inclusion ($F\subset K\subset D$).
 When $D$ is commutative (in other words a field), the above construction will always work with $F$ replaced by $K$.
 However, when $D$ is noncommutative, one should consider $D$ as a \emph{right} $K$-vector space, i.e., elements of $D$ should be multiplied on the right by scalars from $K$.
 It should be taken into account that in both cases $\dim_F D=(\dim_K D)^2$, resulting in $K$-matrices of smaller size.